Shockley–Read–Hall (SRH) Recombination Model

 (4) Electron trapping (e) with subsequent thermal electron escape.

-Shockley–Read–Hall (SRH) recombination describes carrier loss through localized defect states (traps) within the band gap.
-It is a trap-assisted process: an electron (or hole) is first captured into a defect state, and then may either recombine with an opposite carrier or re-emerge by thermal excitation. ?? illustrates the four main pathways for a single mid-gap trap state, with transitions labelled (a–f):
+Shockley–Read–Hall (SRH) recombination is a non-radiative, trap-assisted recombination process in semiconductors in which electrons and holes recombine via localized defect states within the band gap.
+It proceeds in two stages: a carrier is first captured into a trap, and then may either recombine with an opposite carrier or re-emerge by thermal excitation. ?? illustrates the four main pathways for a single mid-gap trap state, with transitions labelled (a–f).

 - 1. Electron trapping: capture of an electron (a), followed by recombination with a trapped hole (b).